 You don’t have to apply for a SSN at the hospital, but if you wait, you’ll have to provide proof of US citizenship and age for SSA to crosscheck with the issuing office, which could take up to 12 weeks.
 Children age 12+ must appear in person at a Social Security office to be interviewed in order to have a number assigned to them.

 Needless to say, most new parents are happy to check a box at the hospital and get it over with.
 Why does this matter?
 Children’s SSNs may easily lay dormant until your child applies for a loan, job, or to rent an apartment.
-According to the Identity Theft Resource Center, kids are 51 times more likely to be the target of identity (ID) theft than adults.
-While you’ll need your child’s SSN to open an investment account and for tax filing, you probably haven’t considered the need to check his credit.
+According to the Identity Theft Resource Center, over 1 million children fell victim to ID theft in 2017, 2/3 of whom were age 7 and younger.
+While you’ll need your child’s SSN to open an investment account and for tax filing, you may not consider the need to check her credit.

 This lack of urgency opens up your child to ID theft at a very early age.
 A pristine SSN, especially one that will be invisible to creditors for several years, is a very valuable commodity for an ID thief.
 Your child’s SSN can be used by identity thieves to apply for government benefits, open bank and credit card accounts, apply for a loan or utility service, or rent a place to live.